-UAB Beacon Recovery has moved to a new location!
-We are now located on the 3rd floor of the Tower at 530 Beacon Parkway West, Birmingham, AL 35209.
+UAB Beacon Recovery is located on the 3rd floor of the Tower at 530 Beacon Parkway West, Birmingham, AL 35209.

-UAB Beacon Recovery is an outpatient substance abuse treatment program for adults and adolescents.
+UAB Beacon Recovery is an outpatient substance use disorder treatment program for adults and adolescents.
 Our treatment programs are certified by the Alabama Department of Mental Health.
 We serve individuals who are either uninsured or have Medicaid coverage.
-While many people are referred to us by various legal and medical entities, a professional referral is not necessary, and approximately 50% of the individuals we help are self-referred.
+Many people are referred to us by various legal and medical entities, but a professional referral is not necessary, and about 50% of the people we help are self-referred.

 We collect a small monthly fee that covers all our services, and fees are based on a sliding fee scale determined by annual income and household size.
 Monthly fees range from $0 to $100.
 Individuals with Medicaid are not charged fees.
 We never turn anyone away for inability to pay, and we offer various community services to individuals who are unable to pay their monthly fees.